Understanding Active Minutes on Fitbit & Troubleshooting Syncing Issues

 How Do I earn active minutes?

-Earn active minutes through 10 minutes or more of continuous moderate-to-intense activity.
+Earn active minutes by engaging in 10 or more minutes of continuous moderate-to-intense activity.

-Fitbit devices calculate active minutes through metabolic equivalents (METs).
-This metric, which factors in your body mass, is used to estimate exercise intensity.
-MET's are calculated through a ratio (source):
+• Fitbit devices calculate active minutes using metabolic equivalents (METs), a metric that factors in your body mass to estimate exercise intensity.
+METs are determined through a ratio that reflects the rate of energy expended during an activity (source).

+• Rate of energy expended during an activity: You earn active minutes for activities at or above about 3 METs.
 1 MET is the rate of energy you expend during rest or sitting quietly, while you typically expend 3 METs or more during a moderately intense activity such as walking.
-You earn active minutes for activities at or above about 3 METs.

 What are Active Zone Minutes or Active Minutes on my Fitbit device?

-Earn Active Zone Minutes or active minutes based on your device with heart-pumping activity throughout the day.
+Earn Active Zone Minutes or Active Minutes based on your device by engaging in heart-pumping activities throughout the day.

 Earn Active Zone Minutes for time spent in the moderate (fat burn), vigorous (cardio), or peak heart-rate zones.
 To help you maximize your time, you earn 2 Active Zone Minutes for each minute you’re in the vigorous or peak zones.
 Heart-rate zones are personalized based on your fitness level and age.